DeNoella/ai_expense_tracker_app/README.md

-# FinWise - Smart Expense Tracker
+# Aicash - Smart Expense Tracker

-FinWise is a modern, intelligent expense tracking application that helps you manage your finances with AI-powered insights.
+Aicash is a modern, intelligent expense tracking application that helps you manage your finances with AI-powered insights.
 Built with Next.js for the frontend and Node.js for the backend.

 ## ✨ Features